stefantobiasiewicz/projects/readme.md

 #### Hi, I'm Stefan Tobiasiewicz and this is a short description of some of my projects that I have done in the last two years

 ## Soil Sensor:

-Device desinged to monitor soil moisture of plant.
-Project finally baser on NRF52833 SoC.
-In previous version was based on NRF52811.
-Device use capacitive soil sensor.
-During development my own design of this type sensor was created.
-Device use NRF52833 SoC for future work in Zigbee network.
+The device is designed to monitor soil moisture levels in plants.
+The project is ultimately based on the NRF52833 SoC, whereas the previous version used the NRF52811.
+The device use a capacitive soil sensor, and during development, my own design for this type of sensor was created.
+The NRF52833 SoC is chosen for future integration into Zigbee networks.
+Currently, the device utilizes BLE for transmitting data to software.
+In addition, I developed a Python application for this project, which listens to advertisements from devices and pushes the data to an MQTT broker.

-Currently device use BLE for sending data to software.
-Also to this project I wrote python application listening advertisement form devices and pushes it to mqtt broker.
-Device is powered by two AAA batteries.
-All versions was programed using nrf Connect SDK.
+The device is powered by two AAA batteries, and all versions were programmed using the nRF Connect SDK.
+The latest version of the PCB includes additional sensors for light, humidity, and temperature.

-I designed three versions of PCBs, and the latest one includes additional light, humidity, and temperature sensors.
 However, this version has not been assembled yet.

 <img alt="drawing" src="img/SoilSensor/IMG_1604.jpeg" width="600"/>